dvolk/ada2025/README.md

 - Share machine access with other users
 - Import data from various sources into your machines
 - Access a fully-featured desktop environment in your browser
+- Group admins can approve/remove users from groups, manage what data users have access to, and define a custom welcome page.
 - Integrated file browser for uploading and downloading files
 - Multi-language support: English, Chinese, Slovenian
 - Login with local account or Google, with optional reCaptcha for added security